ruckstack/ruckstack.github.io/_pages/docs/cli/dockerfile-services.md

 ## Defining the Service

-Once you have created your dockerfile, you add a new service definition to your [project configuration](project-config).
+Once you have created your dockerfile, you add a new dockerfileService definition to your [project](project-file).

 ```
-[service-cart]
-type: dockerfile
+dockerfileServices:
-base_dir: cart
+    - id: cart
+      dockerfile: cart/Dockerfile
       port: 8080
-base_url: /cart
+      baseUrl: /cart
 ```

 #### Required Fields
+**id** | Unique identifier for this service.
+Used as the default for filenames and internal descriptors.
+Must be lowercase alphanumeric (also allows "_" and "-").

-**type** | Type of service.
-Must be "dockerfile" to define a service like this **base_dir** | Directory (relative to ruckstack.conf) which contains the Dockerfile and from which the image will be built.
+**dockerfile** | Path to the Dockerfile (relative to ruckstack.yaml) which definese the image to be built.
 **port** | Internal port your service runs on.
-This port is not exposed externally
+This port is not exposed externally.

 #### Optional Fields

-**base_url** | Any server request that start with this url will be routed to your service **service_version** | Version of this particular service, which can be different than the project-wide version.
+**baseUrl** | Any server request that start with this url will be routed to your service **serviceVersion** | Version of this particular service, which can be different from the project-wide version.
 If not specified, a version will be auto-generated.
 Generally the auto-generated version is best because new service builds will not be deployed unless the version changes.
-**path_prefix_strip** | If set to "true", the URL your service sees will have the "base_url" portion of the URL removed.
+**pathPrefixStrip** | If set to "true", the URL your service sees will have the "baseUrl" portion of the URL removed.